-How many elastomers do PPE have tested to API 6A/ISO 10432 Appendix F.1.13.5.2?
+How many elastomers do PPE have tested to the API 6A/ISO 10423 Appendix F.1.13.5.2?

-PPE has had numerous elastomer compounds tested by third party accredited laboratories to this standard, including various HNBR, FEPM, FKM and FFKM materials.
+PPE has had over 20 elastomer compounds tested by third party accredited laboratories to this standard, including various HNBR, FEPM, FKM and FFKM materials (see Table 4).
 To allow a direct comparison of materials, testing has been carried out using the FF/HH gas and at temperatures that are commensurate with the material type.